 - The add-on must have excellent user reviews and any problems or support requests must be promptly addressed by the developer.

-- The add-on must be compatible with the latest release of Firefox and must be compatible with beta versions 4 weeks before their final release.
+- The add-on must be compatible with the latest release of Firefox.

 - Most importantly, the add-on must have wide consumer appeal to Firefox's users and be outstanding in nearly every way: user experience, performance, security, and usefulness or entertainment value.
 Featured complete themes must also be visually appealing.